 For instance, you could join online communities on Reddit or Facebook to see what kind of questions your audience is asking, offer answers and ask a few questions of your own.

-Other resources included customer reviews for your competitors.
+Other resources to validate product ideas include customer reviews for your competitors.
 Comments for competitors’ products can be a goldmine of information about your customers’ preferences and how well your competitors are living up to those preferences.

 You could also use reviewers’ posting histories to understand what kind of brands they’ve interacted with in the past and how your product idea measures up against their recent product preferences.